nico-rodriguez/type-safe-avl/README.md

 - All four approaches, `Unsafe`, `FullExtern`, `Extern`, and `Intern`, have an `Examples.hs` with usage examples of the BST/AVL operations.

-- In order to use BST/AVL trees, only one of `Usafe.hs`, `FullExtern.hs`, `Extern.hs` or `Intern.hs` need to be imported.
+- In order to use BST/AVL trees, only one of `Unsafe.hs`, `FullExtern.hs`, `Extern.hs` or `Intern.hs` need to be imported.
 They all export the basic functionality for inserting, looking and deleting on the corresponding BST/AVL tree.
 See the [Interface](#interface) section for exploring the functions exported by each of them.

 ## Interface